-A super easy no-fail chocolate sheet cake that is moist, rich made with a hint of Mexican inspired spices and gluten-Free!
+A super easy no-fail chocolate sheet cake that is moist, rich made with a hint of Mexican-inspired spices and gluten-Free!
 Topped with a fluffy layer of chocolate buttercream frosting.
 This cake will be a favourite for years to come guaranteed!

 Who doesn’t love a good chocolate cake?
 Let alone an easy to make a chocolate cake like this one.
 This chocolate cake recipe makes a cake that is light, full of chocolate flavour and is never dry.

 My son makes this recipe all the time as a two-layer round cake but I prefer it sheet cake style because it is just one less step to deal with.
-No stacking needed!
-Just make the batter, pour it in the pan and bake!
+No stacking is needed!
+Just make the batter, pour it into the pan and bake!
 Add frosting and decorate how you like and you are good to go!

-The recipe uses a combination of cinnamon, nutmeg and a hint of cayenne pepper to give it a uniquely Mexican inspired flavour.
+The recipe uses a combination of cinnamon, nutmeg and a hint of cayenne pepper to give it a uniquely Mexican-inspired flavour.
 Don’t panic over the cayenne pepper.
 It doesn’t make the cake spicy at all.
 Cayenne pepper actually works to deepen the chocolate flavour of the cake and who doesn’t want that?

 What makes this Mexican chocolate sheet cake recipe great?

 - It is gluten-free but can be made with all-purpose flour as well

 - No fancy cake assembly is required.
 One 9″ X 13″ cake pan is all you need!

 - Easy to transport to parties and serve

 - Chocolatey and rich but not overly so